How Libraries Can Demonstrate the Impact of Community Health Programs

 • Number of workshops offered

-• Number of participants attending programs
+• Number of participants attending

 • Number of informational resources distributed